-On behalf of the 1.3 million members of the National Association of REALTORS® (NAR), REALTORS® thank you for allowing them the opportunity to share their concerns on the importance of the decennial census and the American community survey (ACS) to NAR's mission.
+On behalf of the 1.3 million members of the National Association of REALTORS® (NAR), thank you for the opportunity to share NAR's thoughts on the importance of the decennial census and the American community survey (ACS) to NAR's mission.
 Listed below are a few examples of how NAR uses census and ACS data in our business and policy functions.